jesseinit/my-diary-flask/README.md

 ```
 - Create a directory (e.g my-diary-api) and cd into it
 - Run `git clone https://github.com/jesseinit/my-diary-flask.git .` to pull the code from Github to your machine
-- Run `pipenv install` to install the application's dependencies
 - Create a `.env` file populating it with actual values using the structure in the `.env.sample` file
 - Ensure that you have created a database for development and test environments
 ```